home-assistant/addons/deconz/README.md

 unplugging the other sticks and try again.

 If that is still not working, try [upgrading the firmware manually][manual-upgrade].

+## Using the deCONZ/Phoscon API with another add-on

+Some add-ons are capable of consuming the deCONZ API directly.
+Node-RED is one of those applications, that is available as an add-on, that can consume the deCONZ API using the `node-red-contrib-deconz` node.

+To allow these add-ons to connect to deCONZ, use the following settings:

+- **Host**: `core-deconz`
+- **(API) Port**: `40850`
+- **WebSocket Port**: `8081`

+_Please note: the above settings are likely to change in a future update of this add-on._

 ## Advanced debug output control